Balisage: The Markup Conference

 Publication Agreement and Copyright Release

-Prior to the conference, each author of each Balisage paper must sign a publication agreement with us (BalisagePublicationAgreement.pdf).
 Please print the form, fill in the blanks, sign it, and get an image of the signed agreement to Mulberry.
-We would prefer that you scan or photograph the agreement and email it to info@mulberrytech.com.
-If it is not convenient for all authors of a paper to sign the same copy of the agreement, you may send multiple copies, as long as all authors have signed and provided us with agreements naming the paper and use EXACTLY the same copyright language.
+We would prefer that you scan or photograph the agreement and email it to info@balisage.net.
+If it is not convenient for all authors of a paper to sign the same copy of the agreement, you may send multiple copies, as long as each author has signed and provided us with an agreement naming the paper and using EXACTLY the same copyright language.

 We do not publish papers or materials (slides, demonstration code or anything provided to us) without securing this license, which is non-exclusive.
 According to this agreement, we can publish a paper, while its authors retain rights to republish their work as they see fit.